MaxAnfilofyev/parkinsons-ec3-model/Manuscript/PD_EC3_preprint.md

 ### **7.8 Reproducibility and Code Availability**

 All simulations used deterministic ODE integration with fixed parameters.
 There is no stochasticity in the core model.
 Numerical code, figure-generation scripts, and processed data outputs will be made available upon publication and can be reproduced directly using the parameter sets and methods described above.

-Below is the **Apex Advisor reasoning journey** followed by a **manuscript-ready Supplementary Results section**, focused on:

-* **Why earlier architectures (single-nullcline-cross models like “EC1/EC2”) failed**
-* **Why the final model succeeds**
-* **Parameter sweep results that confirm robustness**
-* **Absence of biologically meaningful hysteresis**

-This text assumes your Supplement will include:

-* Nullcline plots for the earlier models
-* Their bifurcation scans (showing monostability)
-* Parameter sweeps for the final model
-* Optional continuation outputs (the grid-based approach you already implemented)

-Everything below is written as if it appears in the Supplement of a preprint.

----

 ## **Supplementary Results**